predictor47/Link_Genrator_And_Wrapper_-Admin-/implementation-plan.md

 - Replace all Prisma query operations with equivalent Amplify operations

 ### 3. Finalize Amplify Backend Setup
-- Run `npm run setup-amplify` to ensure all Amplify backend resources are properly configured
+- Run `npm run setup-amplify` to generate and configure Amplify backend definitions
+- Run `npx ampx pipeline-deploy --yes` to deploy backend resources before building the frontend
-- Verify that all required environment variables are set in Amplify
+- Verify that all required environment variables are set in the Amplify console

 ### 4. Testing
 - Test all API endpoints to ensure they work with Amplify